ska-telescope/ska-subrack-mng-api/tools/README.md

 # Filesystem update via uSD

+## Create uSD
-1. Create uSD from ISO.
+Create uSD from ISO.
 Be carefull to change `/dev/sdb` with your system uSD device path, minimum 8GB size required.
 ```
 gunzip -c ska-low-smm_v0.4.0_20230516.img.tgz  | sudo dd of=/dev/sdb status=progress
 ```

+## Boot from uSD
-2. Insert uSD into uSD slot of SMB board.
+Insert uSD into uSD slot of SMB board and power-on the board

-3. Power-on the board

-4. Web server start
+## Web server start
 No action required.
 Filesystem start with web_server service active for external control (e.g. with SKALAB).
 The filesystem configure CPU ip address calculated from CPLD ip address read from EEPROM, decreasing by 6. (e.g. CPLD ip 10.0.10.70 follow to CPU ip address 10.0.10.64).
 Below ip addresses MUST be reserved for board function:

 | RESERVED IPs   |            |